Updated: Mar 4

 There are also detectors for radon gas.
 These are great for homes that have detected radon levels outside, and:

 either the levels aren’t high enough to require a mitigation system

 or it does have a mitigation system in place that needs to be regulated

-A home inspector can help make sure that your home is safe to live in and will be for years to come.
+A home inspector can help make sure your indoor air quality is high so that your home is safe to live in and will be for years to come.